The Fall of the Mutants: X-Factor

-X-Factor (Cyclops, Marvel Girl, Beast, Iceman, and Caliban) is transported to the ship of the villain Apocalypse.
+After completing a mission to rescue their acquaintances, X-Factor (Cyclops, Marvel Girl, Beast, Iceman, and Caliban) is transported to the ship of the villain Apocalypse.
 Offered a place by his side in his evolutionary war against humans, they refuse, and a battle ensues between X-Factor and his Four Horsemen.
 The horseman Death then reveals himself to be their former teammate Angel, thought dead and now remade in Apocalypse's image with razor-sharp wings.
 He quickly defeats the team and they are restrained save for Caliban, who surrenders himself to Apocalypse in return for powers like Death.
 Apocalypse then unleashes his Horsemen on New York City and tries to force the heroes to watch.
-They are able to break free of their restraints, and attempt to stop the Horseman.
-In the process, they accidentally cause Apocalypse's airship to lose control, damaging several skyscrapers as it loses altitude.
-The Power Pack helps limit the damage, destroying part of the airship's engine cowling just before the cowling would have impacted the Statue of Liberty.
+They are able to break free of their restraints, and attempt to stop the Horseman from plunging the city further into chaos.
+In the process, they accidentally damage Apocalypse's airship enough to make it lose control, damaging several skyscrapers as it loses altitude.
 As the team battles the Horsemen, Iceman comes up with an idea to stop Death, and creates a statue of himself out of ice.
-Death attacks and breaks the statue and, thinking it is actually Iceman, is overcome with guilt and switches sides.
-Apocalypse easily repels his attacks, but decides to make a tactical withdrawal anyway.
-After he leaves, the team attempts to regain control of Apocalypse's airship, eventually bringing it to land on top of their headquarters, crushing it.
+Death attacks and breaks the statue and, thinking it is actually Iceman, is overcome with guilt and switches sides: at this point, despite having easily held his own against X-Factor, Apocalypse decides to make a tactical withdrawal and leaves the falling airship, after which the Power Pack, who had also been working to limit the unleashed chaos, help X-Factor by destroying part of the airship's engine cowling, just before said cowling can impact the Statue of Liberty, bringing the vessel down onto the X-Factor headquarters, crushing it.